markdessain/knowledge/docs/data/databricks.md

 ## Multi file Deployment (Experimental)

-The regular deployments allow a single script to be uploaded and executed however you will not be able to import anything locally if the code is split into seperate files.
+The regular deployments allow a single script to be uploaded and executed however you will not be able to import anything locally if the code is split into separate files.
 One option is to create `.egg` or `.wheel` files which can be uploaded to a package repository like [pypi](https://pypi.org/) and then installed as regular python packages.

-Another option is to turn the collection of files into a single file by compressing them into a zip.
-For example if there are the following two files:
+Another is to add our src code to the `site_packages` folder in databricks.
+It has to use the `spark_submit_task` task type.

+The following two files will form the application

 ```python
 # src/main.py